lordmilko/PrtgAPI/README.md

 $sensors | Get-Channel perc* | Set-ChannelProperty UpperErrorLimit 100
 ```

 Inner objects know how to receive a variety of objects via the pipeline.
-As such it is not necessary to include very intermediate object type
+As such it is not necessary to include every intermediate object type

 ```powershell
 Get-Probe | Get-Sensor